Demand and Welfare Analysis in Discrete Choice Models with Social Interactions: EMPIRICAL SPECIFICATION AND RESULTS

-We work with the linear index structure (\ref{A}), where $y=Y_{vh}$ is taken to be the household wealth, $p=P_{vh}$ is the experimentally set price faced by the household, $\pi=\Pi_{vh}$ is the average adoption in the village.
-The health externality from bednet\ use is implicitly accounted for via the dependence of utilities from adoption and non-adoption on the average adoption rate $\pi$ (c.f. eq. (\ref{A})).\footnote{There are some households who live in the village but were not part of the formal experiment.
-Since the ITN was not available from any source other than via the experiment, this only impacts the game via the computed fraction $\Pi_{vh}$.
-We clarify this point in Appendix \ref{sec: nonparticipating}.}

-For the empirical analysis, we also use additional controls, denoted by $Z_{vh}$ below, that can potentially affect preferences ($U_{1}\left( \cdot\right) $ and $U_{0}\left( \cdot\right) $) and therefore the take-up of bednet, i.e. $q_{1}\left( \cdot\right) $.
-In particular, we include presence of children under the age of ten and years of education of the oldest female member of the household.
+We work with the linear index structure (\ref{eq: A2-linear}), where $Y_{vh}$ is taken to be the household wealth, $P_{vh}$ is the experimentally set price faced by the household, $\Pi_{vh}$ is the observed average adoption in the village.
+We also use additional controls, denoted by $Z_{vh}$ below, that can potentially affect preferences and therefore the take-up of bednet, viz. presence of children under the age of ten, and years of education of the oldest female member of the household.
 A village-specific variable that could affect adoption is the extent of malaria exposure risk in the village.
-We measure this in our data from the response to the question: "Did anyone in your household have malaria in the past month?".
-Summary statistics for all relevant variables are reported in Table 1, and their village averages are shown in table 2, for each of the eleven villages in the data.
+We measure this in our data from the response to the question: ``Did anyone in your household have malaria in the past month?''.
+Summary statistics are reported in Table 1, and their village averages are shown in Table 2, for each of the eleven villages in the data.

+Our first set of results correspond to taking $F\left( \cdot\right) $ to be the probit CDF of $\eta_{vh}=\eta_{vh}^{0}-\eta_{vh}^{1}$ (as in (\ref{14})), i.e. with no village-effects), and then our main results use the correlated random effects probit model that accounts for village-level unobservables.
+The marginal effects at mean are presented in Table 3, corresponding to both the probit model without village-effects and the CRE probit model that accounts for village-level unobservables.
+The fact that the price elasticity is very similar in the two specifications is expected, since price was exogenously assigned in the experiment, so accounting for village-fixed unobservables has no impact on the marginal effect.